berkaysahiin/Pseudorandom-Number-Generator/README.md

 - Works only with unsigned 32 bits integer

-This is almost identical to one that i implemented in my internship except that it was implemented in C#.
+This is almost identical to one that i implemented in my internship.